NextUrban/Livability_by_Twitter/README.md

 ### Twitter API data collection

 Step 2.
-Creating a Twitter application is the next process.
+Creating a Twitter application is in the next process.

   * Through applying for a [Twitter developer access](https://developer.twitter.com/en/apply-for-access), four authentication keys would be provided to the users.